-The recommendation letter can be submitted separately a bit later.
-The professor can also email the recommendation directly to Prof. Lu
+Letter of recommendation (not a pre-condition for your acceptance).
+It can be submitted separately a bit later; the professor can also email it to Prof. Lu.

 (OK to include an unofficial copy you print online); freshmen, for winter program, can submit their high school transcript.

 If you have a passport, include a copy of the photo page.

 Make sure you check the expiration date of your passport against our program dates.
 The passport must be valid until 6 months beyond the trip dates.
 If not, renew it immediately.

 If you do not have a passport, or if your passport has expired,you can still submit your program application.
 And note the following:

 If you do not have a passport, apply for one immediately and be aware that a copy of valid passport is needed for trip operators in China to make your trip booking 45 days prior to departure.
 It is very important that you request expedited service.

 - If you are renewing your passport, be sure to give us the information (photo) page of your old passport; the number of the old passprot will be used by the trip operators in China to makie your trip booking (including train tickets, etc), and you must bring your old passport, along with the new passport, to China.
 In this case (i.e., passport being renewed), you can give us the photo page of your new passport 30 days before departure.